Presenting Your Science Project Results

 So how should you present your project?

 Let's look at the basics.
-Your display should consist of a back board, sometimes sold specifically as a science fair display board, a project report, graphs and charts, and some representation of your experiment.
+Your display should consist of a back board, sometimes sold specifically as a science fair display board (Get it Here), a project report, graphs and charts, and some representation of your experiment.

 Of course it would be great if you could also bring your experiment into the fair, but if it's too big, or if it was strictly observational, consider bringing in photographs or a part of the experimental apparatus.
 Some people even bring in a small television or laptop and show a video presentation of their project.